-In 2021, the Company consolidated the SPAC it sponsors.
-The Class A shares issued by the consolidated SPAC are redeemable for cash by the public shareholders in the event the SPAC is unable to complete a business combination or a tender offer provision by a set date.
-Therefore, the investors' interests in the SPAC are classified as redeemable noncontrolling interests in the consolidated balance sheets.
-The following table presents the activity in redeemable noncontrolling interests for the three months ended March 31, 2023 and 2022 :
+In the second quarter of 2023, our consolidated SPAC was liquidated in accordance with its charter and its Class A shares were redeemed.
+The Class A shares issued by the consolidated SPAC were redeemable for cash by the public shareholders in the event the SPAC did not consummate an initial business combination within the time period required by its charter.
+Therefore, the investors' interests in the SPAC were classified as redeemable noncontrolling interests in the consolidated balance sheets.
+The following table presents the activity in redeemable noncontrolling interests, excluding the reversal of deferred underwriting fees as a result of the SPAC liquidation, for the three and six months ended June 30, 2023: